 Photo Courtesy of WeWork

-WeWork has become a premier community of creators across the country – and it’s easy to see why.
-Their first LA location, centrally located on Hollywood Boulevard, features a spacious first floor, lounges, production suites, screening rooms, free beer and a beautiful outdoor balcony.
+WeWork’s original LA location, centrally located on Hollywood Boulevard, features a spacious first floor, lounges, production suites, screening rooms, free beer and a beautiful outdoor balcony.
 Need a buddy to work with?
 Feel free to bring your dog along to the space.
-Hollywood not your jam?
-Fear not – WeWork now has a whopping total of 12 locations in Los Angeles including Culver City, Pasadena, Manhattan Beach, Long Beach, and more.

 LAX Coworking – Westchester

 Photo Courtesy of Angela Clouse

 If there’s one thing that LAX prides itself on, it’s being an unpretentious coworking space (oh, and the only one with planes constantly outside its windows).
 The space is a program of the LAX Coastal Chamber of Commerce so when you become a full-time member you not only benefit from the Chamber’s wealth of resources and connections – they’ve been a voice for small businesses for 60+ years – but you also receive an honorary membership.
 Plus, there’s an In-N-Out directly across the street (and consistent ping-pong championships inside to help balance that out).

 Opodz – Little Tokyo

 Opodz is the OG.
 They are one of the original Downtown LA coworking spaces with three years of business under their belt.
 Many of their first members are actually still in the space today, proving that community and collaboration at Opodz is strong.
 Their Little Tokyo location is extremely fitting given the simple, sleek, and well-designed interior…and occasional karaoke parties.